ramiy/site-health-manager/readme.txt

 * PHP version 5.6 or greater.
 * MySQL version 5.0 or greater.

-= Can I add new test to Site Heath Status? ==
+= Can I add new tests to Site Health Status? ==
-No, you can't add new test.
-The plugin allows you to disable existing tests that are not relevant for your server configuration.
+No, you can't add new tests.
+The plugin allows you to disable existing tests which are not relevant to your server configuration.

-= Can I add new data to Site Heath Info? ==
+= Can I add new data to Site Health Info? ==
 No, you can't add new data.
 The plugin only lets you manage and organize existing data added by WordPress core, plugins and themes.

 == Screenshots ==